 Guidelines & Procedures in respect of the Branch Involvement with Children and Vulnerable Adults

-DEFINITIONS:
+DEFINITIONS

 A child or young person is defined as any person under 18 years.

 “Vulnerable person” means a person other than a child who is suffering from a disability, impairment or disorder which is of such a nature or degree as to restrict the capacity of the person to guard themselves against harm by another person or that results in the person requiring assistance with the activities of daily living.